 My intent is to suggest that the viewer might share in the joy of that space or engage with the subject of my portraits.
 I begin with an authentic landscape, interior, or figure, and from there, I create exaggerated objects juxtaposed on flat surfaces.
 By leaving anchoring details unresolved within an imagined space, viewers can roam the image for themselves, entering where they will and leaving with an experience that is both aesthetic and affecting.

-Currently pursuing my Masters of Fine Arts in Painting at the New York Studio School, I have studied at the Corcoran College of Art and Design, Maine Photographic Workshops, The Art League and Vander Zee School of Painting.
+Having earned my Masters of Fine Arts in Painting at the New York Studio School of Drawing, Painting & Sculpture, I also studied at the Corcoran College of Art and Design, Maine Photographic Workshops, The Art League and Vander Zee School of Painting.
 My work has been widely exhibited on Cape Cod, in Maine and at a number of Washington DC-area venues.
-Gallery representation includes The Artful Way at Cataumet Center for the Arts (Bourne, MA), [Blank Slate], Sarasota, FL, Gallery 50 Contemporary Art (Rehoboth Beach, DE) and Hutton Gallery (Deer Isle, ME).
-I am an active member of the Capitol Hill Art League and Deer Isle Artists Association.
-During the summer I paint and exhibit at Smalling-Finsen Studio Gallery in Penobscot, ME.
+Gallery representation includes: The Artful Way at Cataumet Center for the Arts (Bourne, MA); Gallery 50 Contemporary Art (Rehoboth Beach, DE); and Smalling-Finsen Studio Gallery (Penobscot, ME).
+I am an active member of Deer Isle Artists Association.
+During the summer I paint on Cape Cod and in Maine.